 The media can play a powerful role in educating the public about suicide prevention, its causes and warning signs, trends in suicide rates, helping resources, and recent treatment advances.
 They can also highlight how to prevent suicide and how to help someone who is feeling suicidal.

 However, such stories also have the potential to do harm.
+These recommendations can help prevent media-related suicide contagion or "copycat" suicides.

 Minimize coverage of suicide and avoid sensationalism.